novant-io/jasper/jasper-spec-protocol.md

 Where each source object has:

-  * `id`: the unique id for this source in the system
+  * `id`: required unique id for this source in the system
   * `name`: required human readable name of this point
   * `path`: optional path where this source exists in the system